How to Choose the Right Garden Apartment

 - Less electricity use from more natural light getting in

 Sunlight can also be a good source of energy to power solar lights.
 Solar lights can be placed either inside or outside of your home to further reduce energy costs.
-This is another big benefit to having a garden apartment.
+This is another big benefit of having a garden apartment.

-What is the Flooring?
+What is Flooring?

-How large is the Space?
+How large is Space?

 Space is always an issue, mostly when it comes to storage.
 Look for closet space or unused areas that can be converted to storage.
 Your furniture should also fit comfortably without looking too full.

 Consider the bedroom, kitchen and bathroom sizes.
-In a bedroom you should be able to fit a bed, side table, dresser and sitting area without tripping over anything.
+In a bedroom, you should be able to fit a bed, side table, dresser and sitting area without tripping over anything.
 The bathroom should have enough room for storage and enough room to move comfortably.

 Cost of Utilities and Rent

 Figure what the total expenses are going to be including rent and utilities.
-This should be compared with your income and other living expenses such as groceries, vehicle expenses and insurances.
+This should be compared with your income and other living expenses such as groceries, vehicle expenses, and insurances.

-Considering the benefits of energy conservation alone, a garden studio or full size apartment is ideal.
+Considering the benefits of energy conservation alone, a garden studio or full-size apartment is ideal.
 Most have plenty of natural light from all rooms of the space.
 The rooms themselves are often spacious for entertaining and having garden space indoors.

 Combining life with nature is easily done in this type of living situation.
 It will be a comfortable space that gives you plenty of room to do what you enjoy most.